Trans Women in YCMA Changing Rooms; Quebec Election Update

 And the Quebec provincial election is in full swing, but when it comes to media coverage, one of the parties is not like the others.
 Which is to say that since the beginning of the campaign, Rebel News has covered events put on by Québec solidaire, the Quebec Liberal Party and the Conservative Party of Quebec.
 Ah, but when it comes to the party seeking re-election, that would be Francois Legault’s CAQ, Rebel News is media non grata.
 In fact, Legault has even sic’d the cops on our reporter Alexa Lavoie.
 But what’s he afraid of?
 Alexa will try to make sense of it all…

 And letters; we get your letters; we get your letters every minute of every day.
-And I’ll share some of your letters about a
+And I’ll share some of your letters about trying to claim winnings from the Ontario Lottery and Gaming Corporation’s Prize Centre in downtown Toronto.

 Those are your Rebels, now let’s round ‘em up…